Useful Legal Marketing Strategies That Are Cost-Effective and Simple to Implement

 Of all the strategies on this list, using social media is the one you really don’t have a valid excuse to avoid.
 Compared to writing blog articles, auditing your entire website, or managing targeted email campaigns, creating an engaging presence on the major social media platforms takes very little time or technical expertise.

 If you think your audience isn’t using social media, think again.
 According to digital marketing research, 97% of adults between the ages of 16 and 64 say they log onto at least one social network each month.
-Even if you focus on an area like estate planning and serve mainly clients who are 65 and older, today’s under-64 crowd is your base of future clients, so ignore social media at your peril.
+Even if you focus on an area like estate planning and serve mainly clients who are 65 and older, today’s under-64 crowd is your base of future clients.
+So, ignore social media at your peril, because the value of these platforms for business development is very real.

 Like the webinars and AMAs we mentioned a moment ago, social profiles on sites like Facebook and Twitter build trust and make you seem approachable.
 You don’t need to know any insider tricks or hacks to create social profiles that generate value; just populate your profiles with relevant info, then start sharing your content and giving people a window into your world as an attorney.
 Showcase your team, your personality, your passions, and your expertise while avoiding rant-y opinion posts, coarse jokes, and any other content that could place you in an unprofessional light.